NucleusPowered/Neutrino/README.md

 * `PatternTypeSerialiser` for retrieving a regex
 * `SetTypeSerialiser` for retrieving a set

-Whilst this was build for Nucleus, this can be used in any project that uses Configurate.
+Whilst this was built for Nucleus, this can be used in any project that uses Configurate.